craig-m/rpi_cluster/README.md

 * a Raspberry Pi SenseHat (https://www.raspberrypi.org/products/sense-hat/)
 * a Raspberry Pi Camera

-The switch is connected to a managed one, the cluster has its own vlan.
+The switch is connected to a managed one, the cluster has its own VLAN.

 ---

 # Overview of roles

 What the cluster is doing, more or less.
 The software stack for each group.

 ### Deployer

-The Deployer role runs on x1 R-Pi, and in the Virtual Machine.
+The Deployer code/playbooks run on x1 R-Pi, and in the Virtual Machine (debian/stretch64).
 This configures all of the other hosts.

 * Fabric (http://www.fabfile.org/)
 * Ansible (https://www.ansible.com/)